Climate-fueled heat stress threatens worker productivity | DW | 25.06.2021

-Heat stress linked to climate change means workers, particularly those without outside jobs, work and earn less.
+Heat stress linked to climate change means workers, particularly those with outside jobs, work and earn less.
 One-fifth of productivity could be lost.

 When temperatures hit the mid-30s for a few days in Europe last week, collective complaints of heat exhaustion could be heard loudly among outdoor and office workers alike.